jeremiedecock/snippets/kubernetes/README.md

 A progression of minimal examples, each adding one concept on top of the previous one.
-The app is a stock nginx web server up through the HTTPS example (5.2), then your own FastAPI app (plus a small nginx frontend from 6.4 on), starting with the custom image and private registry example (6.1).
+The app is a stock nginx web server up through the HTTPS examples (5.x), then your own FastAPI app (plus a small nginx frontend from 6.4 on), starting with the custom image and private registry example (6.1).

 1. **Pod** — the smallest deployable unit